shilpagopi/CodePrep/Algo/Dynamic Programmming.md

 > * If options can be used only once: consider [i-1][j-optionvalue] term
 > * If option can be skipped: consider [i-1][j] term
 > * If option has a cost, add or multiply it alongwith the [j-optionvalue] term
 > If target variable is non-continuous, try using induction.
+> DFS + DP: use temp variable to accumulate all results of dfs from src.
+At the end, dp[src]=temp.
+> 1-D DPs: parallel arrays (Draw option pathways and choose the best eg. house robber problem)
+> 3-D DPs: if >2 params represent a state

 #### Find min/max cost/path/sum to reach Target
 Choose minimum (maximum) path among all possible paths before the current state, then add value for the current state (Fan-in approach)